vandyyyy/Hacktober2021/README.md

 # Hack2020

-hacktoberfest repo to create a website in 2020.
+hacktoberfest repository to contribute & to create a website in 2020.